Antonio417/Data_Analyst_Portfolio/SQL/Pizza-Runner/Pizza Metrics.md

 | 105         | 1                      |

 ### 3. How many successful orders were delivered by each runner ?
-Orders can be cancelled.
-Cancelled orders can be found as shown below
+Orders can be cancelled and can be found as shown below
 ````sql
 SELECT
   *